NSO-developer/nso-gitbook/nokia-srlinux_gnmi/README.md

   7. Limitations
   8. How to report NED issues and feature requests
   9. How to rebuild a NED
+  10. Using the NED for Telemetry
-  10. Using the NED feature load-native-config
+  11. Using the NED feature load-native-config
   ```